CityScope/cityscope.github.io/docsite/docs/modules/Brix/Classes/Classes.md

     * **append** (boolean, defaults to False) – If True it will append the new indicators to whatever is already there.
     This option will be deprecated soon.
 We recommend not using it unless strictly necessary.

+    * **clear_endpoints** (boolean, defaults to False) – If True, it will clear all existing heatmap, numeric, and textual indicators.
+    This is not recommended for deployment, only for testing.